Phumudzo96/my-aws-reStart-journery/Networking/Labs/Network Lab: Creating Networking Resources in an Amazon Virtual Private Cloud (VPC).md

-# Networking Lab: Creating Networking Resources in an Amazon Virtual Private Cloud (VPC)
+# Network Lab: Creating Networking Resources in an Amazon Virtual Private Cloud (VPC)
 ## Objective
 Learn how to: